9 Reasons Your Dachshund is Peeing in the House

 But your dog may have a medical condition you are not aware of.

-A red flag that the cause of accidents in the house may be a medical condition is if your Dachshund used to never pee in the house and accidents started happening suddenly.
+A red flag that the cause of accidents in the house may be a medical condition is if it’s a sudden, new behavior – your Dachshund used to never pee in the house and suddenly started having accidents.

 Some common medical conditions that can cause a dog to pee on the floor are: